-Phase 1 of Stockport’s £77m Town Centre Access Plan project (STCAP) is now well underway and is on target for completion late in 2017.
+Phase 1 of Stockport’s £77m Town Centre Access Plan project (STCAP) is now well underway and is on target.

 Photographs show ongoing improvements to St Mary’s Way to the east of the town centre which include widenings, junction improvements and bridge replacement works.